sakisiil/Origin-Datapacks/README.txt

 Saturation near flowers is now saturation 2 instead of 4 (btw you have to be at least near 9 flowers for it to work) Poison is now Poison 3 for 1,5 seconds

+I also added a raccoon origin datapack!

++
+Speed and strength at night
+Night vision
+Extra inventory (drops after death)
+Can climb
+Immune to poison and hunger

+-
+Less health (-2 hearts)
+Weakness and slowness during day
+Can't open trapdoors, doors and gates
+Can only eat trash food (

 If there's any problems with the origin, use the issues tab, or DM me on Twitter @sakivsiil or on Reddit u/sakisiil